Raj Gandhi

 11. MAT 1362: Mathematical Reasoning and Proofs.
 Grader and recitation instructor.
 (Fall 2019).

-1. The formal group ring and real finite reflection groups.
+4. The formal group ring and real finite reflection groups.
 Algebra and Geometry of Homogeneous Spaces.
 University of Ottawa.
 June 3, 2021.
-Abstract.
 Slides.
-Video.

 Undergraduate talks